Fahrpanzer: Romanian infantry variant

 Romania purchased 334 Gruson Fahrpanzers, in the 53 mm caliber.
-These were initially deployed on the Siret Line at Focşani (15 batteries, with 6 turrets each), Nămoloasa (24 batteries of 3-5 turrets), Galati (30 batteries of 6 turrets and 10 batteries of 3 turrets) and Brateş (10 turrets).
+These were initially deployed on the Siret Line at Focșani (15 batteries, with 6 turrets each), Nămoloasa (24 batteries of 3–5 turrets), Galați (30 batteries of 6 turrets and 10 batteries of 3 turrets) and Brateș (10 turrets).
 The bridgeheads (not part of that Line) at Cernavodă and Turtucaia were equipped with 28 turrets, and the one at Silistra was equipped with 17 turrets.
 These guns remained in their emplacements for about twenty years, before being transformed into infantry guns between 1914 and 1916 by mounting them on Romanian-built gun carriages.
 A few were transformed into anti-aircraft guns.

 Surviving examples

 The Fahrpanzer on display in the Army Museum in Brussels has long been cited as the only remaining example; however, pictures of restored Fahrpanzers can be found originating from Bulgaria, Greece, Switzerland, France, and South America.
 There are also numerous Fahrpanzers on display in the Polish Army Museum and Museum of Polish Military Technology, both in Warsaw.
-There is at least one in Vina del Mar, on the beach near Valparaiso, Chile, at the Naval Gun Museum.
+There is at least one in Viña del Mar, on the beach near Valparaiso, Chile, at the Naval Gun Museum.